Budgeting Statistics – 18 Interesting Facts

 (Source: MagnifyMoney)

-This cycle of holiday borrowing and debt can be difficult to break, but there are steps you can take to reduce your holiday expenses.
-Instead of using credit cards, consider using cash or a debit card.
-You can also set a budget for gifts and stick to it.
-By taking these steps, you can help reduce your holiday debt and enjoy a stress-free season.
+This cycle of holiday borrowing and debt can be difficult to break, but steps exist to reduce holiday expenses.
+Instead of using credit cards, consider cash or debit cards.
+You can also set a gift budget and stick to it.
+These steps help reduce holiday debt and ensure a stress-free season.

 Only 39% of Americans have enough cash to cover a $1,000 emergency